coleifer/peewee/docs/peewee/api.rst

         :param kwargs: Mapping of field-name to value.
         :param defaults: Default values to use if creating a new row.
-        :returns: Tuple of :class:`Model` instance and boolean indicating if a new object was created.
+        :return: Tuple of :class:`Model` instance and boolean indicating if a new object was created.

         Attempt to get the row matching the given filters.
 If no matching row